 Congratulations on your big move!
 Moving in together is a big step!
-This is true whether you are moving in together before you get married (or even consider getting married) or after your wedding.
-You are doing a very brave thing and it is important to acknowledge this.
+This is true whether you're moving in together before you get married (or even consider getting married) or after your wedding.
+You're doing a very brave thing and it's important to acknowledge this.

 Moving is stressful!
 And emotionally draining!
 And stressful!
 And time consuming!
 And stressful!
 And physically demanding!
 And stressful!

-Once you've got that figured out you can move on to other things like neighborhood qualities, lifestyle choices, etc.
+Once you've got that figured out, move on to other things like neighborhood qualities, lifestyle choices, etc.

-Does it make sense for one of you to simply move in with the other?
-This can save time and effort but it doesn't come without an emotional toll.
-The person moving in will often spend a long time feeling like they are just a guest.
+Does it make sense for one of you to move in with the other?
+This can save time and effort, but it comes with an emotional toll.
+The person moving in will often spend a long time feeling like they're just a guest.
 The person who already lived there could feel as if their space is being invaded.
-If you are on a tight budget, however, this is usually the best option.
+However, this may be the best option when you're on a tight budget.

 If you have some wiggle room and can afford things like deposits, you should consider finding a new place together.
 But that has its own set of questions that you need to answer.

 Where in town should you live?
-Assuming that you aren't going to need to move to a different town to live together, this is an important question to answer.
-Can you find a place you can afford that is close to where the both of you work?
-Can you find a place that is equidistant?
-If not, to whose work will you be living the closest?
-Why?
+If you don't need to move to a different town to live together, this is an important question.
+Can you afford a place that's close to where you both work?
+Can you find a place that's equidistant?
+If not, whose workplace will you live closest?

 More often than not, these decisions are going to be made based on what you can afford and how soon you need to move.
 If you can afford to be choosy, however, you should make these decisions before you start looking at new homes.

 Once you've made the decision to move in together and found a place that you'll be moving into, you need to figure out what to do with your possessions.

 The two of you have probably been living as independent individuals for a while now.
 You've probably already accumulated all of the things you need to live comfortably.
 You probably have all of the furniture you need.
 You probably have all of the appliances and cooking utensils that you need.
 You're probably swimming in towels and linens.